iAM-AMR/sawmill/README.md

 ### Standard Installation

-The standard installation method is also quick and easy, but is best suited for more experienced users, those looking to run `sawmill` with non-default settings, and development.
+The standard installation method is also quick and easy, but is best suited for more experienced users, those looking to run `sawmill` with non-default settings, and those looking to perform development tasks.

 #### You Will Need: